rezaAdinepour/Edge-Detector-Co-Design/README.md

 * After the image is fully transmitted, the **start** signal is set to `1`.
 This indicates that the algorithm can begin processing.

 Once the edges are detected in the **PL**, the processed data is sent back to the **PS** as an 8-bit stream.

+## Contribution
+Feel free to contribute to this project by submitting issues or pull requests.
+Any improvements or additional features are welcome!

+## License
+This project is licensed under the MIT License.
+See the `LICENSE` file for more details.

+## Contact
+For any questions or further information, contact [r3zaadinep0ur@gmail.com](r3zaadinep0ur@gmail.com).